cpermuttacth/postfix_calculator/README.md

 # Postfix Calculator
 A Python postfix calculator.

-The user inputs a string of their postfix expression, and the program evaluates it.
+The user inputs a string of their postfix expression, and the program evaluates it, using an array stack.